rabia-koc/TKINTER_IZHIKEVICH_NEURON_MODEL_WITH_PYTHON/README.md

 ![egr](https://user-images.githubusercontent.com/73841520/135608976-bbb9203d-5642-473b-b94f-f5b7485b0374.png)

+## Tkinter Izhikevich Model Simulate:

 ## Required explanations for "Tkinter_Sound_Record_Abs_Half_Offset" python file:

 In the first studies, I made a sound recording by interfacing with the "Tkinter" library.
 I visualized 3 different processes that I applied to the audio signal to get rid of negative (-) values.
 The 2 seconds long audio from the user was recorded and the raw audio was plotted in dark blue.
 I got graphs drawn in red with full wave rectification, half wave rectification and offset summation.
 I chose one of these 3 different methods to be used in the first stage of the signal processing steps, I got rid of the negative (-) values.
 I chose the full-wave rectifier operation to keep the signal between 0-1 to avoid data loss during the processing of the audio signal, avoid fluctuations in the signal, and preserve the authenticity of the data.

-### The audio signal, full-wave rectified audio signal, half-wave rectified audio signal, and added offset audio signal.
+### The audio signal, full-wave rectified audio signal, half-wave rectified audio signal, and added offset audio signal:

 ![WhatsApp Image 2021-10-01 at 11 53 34](https://user-images.githubusercontent.com/73841520/135610021-a97a3c5d-2b1c-43aa-b18d-f95c65f3f230.jpeg)